bjoerne2/social-sharing-toolkit/readme.txt

 Please update to version 1.0.1 to prevent an unexpected printing of the page title.

 == Changelog ==

+= 2.0.3 =
+* Fixed line break issue on some themes affecting horizontal button orientation
+* Fixed security prompt on IE9 (thanks to Joey for debugging this)

 = 2.0.2 =
 * Fixed width issue with Facebook Like button